||A touch of history, myths and folklore of kings, princes, castles and unspoiled landscapes.

 Day 1: Bucharest

 Arrival at Otopeni Airport and transfer to your hotel.
-Welcome dinner at a local restaurant.
 Accommodation in a 4 star hotel.

 Day 2: Bucharest

 After breakfast, a panoramic sightseeing tour of Bucharest for an overview of the city.
 In the afternoon visit the outdoor Village Museum and the Museum of the Romanian Peasant with its traditional display of crafts.
 Later visit the Old Court, Parliament Palace, Revolution Square and the Patriarch's Cathedral.
-Welcome dinner with folk music and overnight at your hotel.
+Overnight and dinner at your hotel.

 Day 3: Bucharest - Sibiu